Dr Stevens explains factors relating to familial skin cancers and the importance of seeking advice on changing moles.

 Scientific Mole Monitoring

 With skin cancer growing at a faster rate than any other form of cancer, screening programs make sense.
-The NHS does not offer skin screening but this is available at our London clinics, at a reasonable cost.
+The NHS does not offer skin screening but this is available at our London clinic, at a reasonable cost.

 Our consultants will recommend the best form of monitoring for your case, or if you simply wish to stay safe.
 The screening programs are available in formats to suit, using up to date technology.